 Yvoire became forgotten and simply became a village of farmers and fishermen, and stayed this way for hundreds of years.
 Only the XXth century put Yvoire back on the maps.
 Then it started becoming a popular tourist destination thanks to its well-preserved medieval buildings.

-7 Best Things To Do In Yvoire, Medieval Village In France
+Things To Do In Yvoire Medieval Village

 Nernier Gate & Rovoree Gate: Yvoire medieval gates